 - A Concentration Statement formulated with your advisor after declaration and revised periodically.

 - A two-part Comprehensive Examination taken in the fall semester of senior year.

-An Important Change: Starting with the class of 2018 majors, the requirements will be to take at least one 100 course, at least three 200 courses, at least two 300 courses, and at least two 400-level courses.
+An Important Change: Starting with the class of 2018 majors, the requirements will be to take at least one 100 course, at least two 200 courses, at least two 300 courses, and at least two 400-level courses.
 Again, it should be noted that one of these courses must substantially address material from the period before 1800.
 While special topics also have 400 numbers, a special topics course cannot count as the 400-level seminar.